IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### last
-A link from a resource with pages to its last page resource.
+A link from this paged resource to its last page resource.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.